uwtgdc/git-basics-workshop/README.md

 3. Edit the fields (`name`, `color`, `message`, `emoji`)
 4. Commit changes to your branch, push changes from your _local_ branch to your branch on GitHub, open a PR (Pull Request) from your branch on GitHub into to this repo's `main` branch

-## How to contribute (Workshop Rules)
+## Workshop Guidelines

 ✅ Do:

 - Create a branch `add/<your-github-username>`
 - Add exactly one file: `submissions/<your-github-username>.json`
 - Keep JSON valid and follow the template fields

 🚫 Do not:

 - Edit any files outside `submissions/`
-- Rename or delete other people's files
+- Rename, delete, or modify other people's files

-Your PR will run checks to ensure:
+Your PR will run GitHub Action checks to ensure:

 - Exactly one file changed (which should be `<your-github-username>.json`)
 - The file is inside `submissions/`
 - The filename matches your GitHub username